-Note that the above example does not identify a platform with Windows XP and no Service Pack (i.e. the initial release of XP), but rather it identifies a platform with Windows XP regardless of which service pack (or no service pack) has been installed.
-This will be discussed more in the Update Component section.
+Note that the above example does not identify a platform with Windows XP and no Service Pack (i.e. the initial release of XP), but rather it identifies a platform with Windows XP regardless of

 Also note that in an effort to provide consistency and keep the specification simple, no distinction is made between components that can and can not be left empty.
 At this time it is unknown if there is a meaningful name that leaves that Part component empty, but it has been decided that the consistency is more important in this case.